nidhal-selmi/robertlerobot/README.md

 **p** to pause or **h** to immediately return the robot to its start position.
 If a correction overshoots the centre, the next move uses half the initial step to gently settle on the target.
+The Arduino firmware now understands a `DRIVE <dx> <dy>` command which moves the X and Y axes continuously in the specified directions until a `STOP` command is received. `new_detect.py` uses this to keep driving the motors until the berry is centred within the 10&nbsp;pixel threshold.

 The repository also includes ``detect_apriltag_left.py`` and ``calibrate_tilt_apriltag.py`` for working with AprilTags.
 These helpers are